g-sherman/plugin_build_tool/README.md

     $ pb_tool deploy --help
     Usage: pb_tool deploy [OPTIONS]

-      Deploy the plugin using parameters in pb_tool.cfg
+      Deploy the plugin to QGIS plugin directory using parameters in pb_tool.cfg

     Options:
-      --config TEXT  Name of the config file to use if other than pb_tool.cfg --help         Show this message and exit.
+      --config TEXT  Name of the config file to use if other than pb_tool.cfg -q, --quick    Do a quick install without compiling ui, resource, docs, and translation files
+      --help         Show this message and exit.
 **Note**: Confirmation is required before deploying as it removes the current version.